Skip to Main Content

 Fellowship Advisory Committee

 The New England Council Fellows program was developed by a Fellowship Advisory Committee comprised of 15 volunteers from the Council’s Board of Directors.
-The Fellowship Advisory Committee developed parameters and guidelines for the program, and selected the six organizations to host the first class of fellows in the summer of 2025.
+The Fellowship Advisory Committee developed parameters and guidelines for the program, and selected the six organizations to host the fellows.
 The committee includes the following members:

 Advisory Committee